 A fundamental part of consumer trust in communication services is the privacy of users' communications.
-There will be a requirement for the licensee(s) to protect consumers' privacy (subject to lawful interception pursuant to a warrant) along with a requirement to protect the confidentiality of users' personal information.
-There will be a requirement that this personal information be stored on St Helena and only upon permission can this data be removed from St Helena.
+There will be a requirement for the-licensee(s) to protect consumers' privacy (subject to lawful interception pursuant to a warrant) along with a requirement to protect the confidentiality of users' personal information.
+There will be a requirement that this personal information-be stored on St Helena and only upon permission can this data be removed from St Helena by those licensed to operate public communication services must meet standards equivalent to those required by the European General Data Protection Regulation (GDPR).